-I do speak at a variety of conferences on many topics, mostly about the future of technology or
+I do keynote addresses on a variety of computing and futurist topics, mostly about the future of transportation, digital technology or

 My most popular topic today is the future of self-driving cars.

 Even on serious topics, my talks are hopefully funny.

 For my major recent talks I have a talk catalog with details.

 I also have a list of endorsements from organizers of previous events I have spoken at.

 My top topics and best talks are about:

 - The coming of self-driving cars and their impact on society (and many sub-topics)